0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

-// TODO: Add reference to Reference smart contract when merged at line 221

 # On-chain ZK Verification

 The on-chain verification workflow allows Dapps to verify users' credentials inside a Smart Contract.
 Zero-Knowledge Proof cryptography enables this verification to happen in a private manner, namely without revealing any personal information of the user (prover).